bikalpa-baniya/bikalpa-baniya.github.io/content/courses/course2/index.md

 ### Types of Money

-- Commodity Money: Has intrinsic value
+- Commodity Money: Has intrinsic value, for example, Gold coins
-    - Example, Gold coins
-- Fiat Money: No intrinsic value but government decrees a value
+- Fiat Money: No intrinsic value but government decrees a value, for example, US dollars
-    - Example, US dollars

 #### Money in the US Economy